maydayv7/dotfiles/README.md

 ##### Credentials
 The `secrets` directory is a `git submodule` pointing to a private repository containing passwords and other authentication credentials.
 User passwords are specified using the `passwordFile` option
 ##### Scripts
 A system management script has been included in `modules/core/scripts.nix` and can be invoked with the command `nixos`, used to apply user and system configuration changes or to perform various other useful functions.
-Also, a system setup script has been included at `.src/setup.sh` (see the Installation section)
+Also, a system setup script has been included (see the Installation section)

 #### Theming
 - [Neofetch](https://github.com/dylanaraps/neofetch): Snazzy CLI System Information Tool